tessamcdonnel/STAT-217-R-Course/chapter3.md

 ```

 --- type:NormalExercise lang:r xp:100 skills:1 key:b715998152
-## Using R Functions To Find Statistics
+## Using R Functions To Summarize Quantitative Variables

 In this exercise, you will learn how to use some of the R built-in functions to obtain statistics of your data set.
 Here are a few very common functions: